 What is a 501(c)(3) Nonprofit?

-Most people associate the term “nonprofit” with 501(c)(3) corporations.
-The most common nonprofit designation, the 501(c)(3), exempts qualifying organizations from paying federal income taxes.
+Most people associate the term nonprofit with 501(c)(3) corporations.
+The most common nonprofit designation, the 501(c)(3) status exempts qualifying organizations from paying federal income taxes.
 It also allows them to get funding via grants from foundations and government agencies and collect tax-deductible donations from individuals and businesses.

-To qualify for 501(c)(3) tax-exempt status, a charitable organization must be organized as a corporation (or a limited liability company), unincorporated association, or trust.
-Also, it must be created to fulfill a cause in one of the following categories:
+To qualify for 501(c)(3) tax-exempt status, a charitable organization must be created to fulfill a cause in one of the following categories:

 - Preventing cruelty to children or animals